 - For iPrint, they monitor the

-- Determining if a held job has been released yet
+- Determines if a held job has been released yet

-- Monitoring of the SNMP error data for printers
+- Monitors the SNMP error data for printers

 - If any printer goes into an error state, then a separate process to monitor the printer is created, and will continue to run until the printer exits said error state